 8. Symptoms of Ear Wax Build Up

 Excess wax can result in several symptoms.
 These range from an earache, a feeling of fullness in the ear(s) or ringing or noises in the ear akin to tinnitus.
 Elsewhere, sufferers have reported decreased hearing, dizziness, coughs, fevers and unpleasant odours from the ear(s).

 Attributed to ancient medicine, even the Hopi Tribe after whom one type of ear candle was named, have denied that they ever used them at all!
 For those tempted to use ear candles to remove wax should take heed.
 The Universities of Exeter and Plymouth have described the process as “a triumph of ignorance over science” and state:

 A critical assessment of the evidence shows that its mode of action is implausible and demonstrably wrong.
 There are no data to suggest that it is effective for any condition.
 Furthermore, ear candles have been associated with ear injuries.
 The inescapable conclusion is that ear candles do more harm than good.
 Their use should be discouraged.

-In short, speak to your doctor or audiologist about ear wax rather than trusting to dubious remedies.
+In short, speak to your doctor or audiologist rather than trusting dubious remedies.

-10. Micro-Suction – The Gold Standard for Ear Wax Removal
+10. Micro-Suction – The Gold Standard for Wax Removal